keybraker/reSkroutzed/docs/README.md

 3. Select the `build/firefox_build.zip` file
 4. The extension should now be loaded and active

+### Releasing

+This project uses automated workflows for publishing updates to the Chrome Web Store and Firefox Add-ons.

+Detailed instructions on how to prepare and trigger a new release can be found in the [Releasing Guide](RELEASING.md).

 ## Contributing

 Contributions are always welcome!